Auferstanden aus Ruinen: History

 Written in 1949 following the proclamation of the German Democratic Republic, the East German national anthem reflects the early stages of German separation and the nation literally rising from the ruins after World War II, in which continuing progress towards reunification of the occupation zones was seen by most Germans as appropriate and natural.
 Consequently, Becher's lyrics develop several connotations of "unity" and combine them with "fatherland" (einig Vaterland), meaning Germany as a whole.
 However, this concept soon would not conform to a Cold War context, associated with the Berlin Wall and after the Berlin Wall had been erected in 1961 by the East German government.

 In September 1973, East and West Germany were admitted to the United Nations simultaneously, following talks between the two governments that conferred a degree of mutual recognition.
 The term Germany was later removed from the East German constitution, and only the national anthem's tune was played on official occasions.
 No new lyrics were ever written to replace Becher's, which continued to be used unofficially, especially after the Peaceful Revolution (die Wende) in late 1989: once it became clear that the countries were actually moving towards reunification, East German television Deutscher Fernsehfunk reinstated the work and signed off every night with a joyous symphonic rendition of the vocal arrangement, with accompanying picturesque footage of East Germany's main tourist attractions.

 "Auferstanden aus Ruinen" ceased to be a national anthem when the German Democratic Republic dissolved and its states joined the Federal Republic of Germany as a result of German reunification in 1990.
 "Deutschlandlied", composed in 1841, became the national anthem of a united Germany again.
 East German Premier Lothar de Maizière had proposed that Becher's lyrics be added to the united German national anthem, but this was rejected by his West German counterpart, chancellor Helmut Kohl.

 At the end of its last broadcast on 2 October 1990, the East German international radio broadcaster Radio Berlin International signed off with a vocal version of the East German national anthem.

 In November 1995, "Auferstanden aus Ruinen" was played by mistake when German President Roman Herzog visited Brazil.
 This was the first event at which the anthem had been played since the German reunification.

+In July 2026, Tino Chrupalla, the co-chairman of the German far-right Alternative for Germany and a candidate Ulrich Siegmund sang together the anthem during a campaign event for the 2026 Saxony-Anhalt state election.